rafa-9/runpod-worker-oobabooga/README.md

 ## Building the Worker

+There are two options:

+1. Network Volume
+2. Standalone

 ### Option 1: Network Volume

 This will store your application on a Runpod Network Volume and